caged/maptime/oregon-fire/script.md

 Breifly walk through the Mapbox Studio editor.
 For an in-depth getting started guide, check out [the official docs](https://www.mapbox.com/guides/getting-started-studio/).

 ### Incendio!
-Ask people to import [fire](https://data.oregon.gov/Natural-Resources/2005-2014-Fire-Data/9nkj-mp3y) data source that lives on MapBox.
+Ask people to open the source project.
+[TODO UPLOAD TO DROPBOX]

 ### Playing With Fire
-* Create new project using Mapbox Light
-* Add caged.aa3fadad to source
 * Create new stylesheet "fire"
 * Make the points appear as a marker